1970Mr/todo-app-laravel/README.md

 - **Register:** Users can register for an account to access the todo application.
 - **Login:** Registered users can log in to their accounts to manage their todo lists.
 - **Forget Password:** Users can request a password reset if they forget their password.
+- **Pagination:** Todo items are paginated to improve user experience and performance.

 ### Technologies Used